 7. Prosperity some of the Protestants join in this.
 I hate to disillusion you—no I don’t really—you see, it’s my job.
 It’s the job of every Catholic.
 Following the Gospel won’t help you get that job or house or relationship you’ve always wanted.
 You just might lose those things but you will gain the joy that Jesus has promised.
 “Joy is being happy with the good,” as Father George Rutler said in his weekly column (4/11/2011) in the Church of St. Michael Parish Bulletin.
 “The good is God himself and…your joy no man shall take from you.”
 (John 16:22)

-8. Pope Francis Becomes Anglican or better yet, Protestant and maybe even gets married.
+8. Pope Francis Becomes Anglican or better yet, some other Protestant denomination and maybe even gets married.
 Oh if they only knew how orthodox he really is!

 But then there are my hopes of what 2014 really will be called.
 Some are just…